What is a CAE Approved Provider?

 What information do CAE Approved Providers receive from the CAE Program?

 CAE Approved Providers receive clear guidelines on what qualifies for CAE credits and how to properly represent the CAE eligibility of their courses.
-In addition, CAE Approved Providers receive the CAE Exam Content Outline and listing of the CAE Core Resources to help ensure that the provider is aware of the content of the examination, and basis for the positions tested on the exam.
+In addition, CAE Approved Providers receive the CAE Exam Content Outline and listing of the CAE Core Resources to help ensure that the provider is aware of the content of the examination, and the basis for the positions tested on the exam.

 Are all programs offered by CAE Approved Providers eligible for CAE credit?